Leppunen/pajbot-installers/pajbot1/README.md

 Set ```PB1_HUB``` as the channel you want to use as the control hub.
 This is not required if you are not planning to run multiple pajbot1 instances

-Set ```PB1_SHRD_CLID``` as the Client ID of the shared application you created before.

 Set ```PB1_BOT_CLID``` and ```PB1_BOT_CLSEC``` as the Client ID and Secret from the bot application you created before.
 ***

-After install, you can edit the bot config in /opt/pajbot/configs/botname.ini if you want to set more advanced settings.
+After install, you can edit the bot config in /opt/pajbot/configs/streamername.ini if you want to set more advanced settings.

-After editing, restart pajbot services with "systemctl restart pajbot@botname" and "systemctl restart pajbot-web@botname"
+After editing, restart pajbot services with "systemctl restart pajbot@streamername" and "systemctl restart pajbot-web@streamername"